madwire-media/firstmate/Readme.md

 Firstmate is a tool to quicken and simplify your software development workflow on Kubernetes.
 With just a few commands you could create a new node.js or Apache project and get it running on Kubernetes.

+If you want to try out V2 alpha, try the [v2 branch](https://github.com/madwire-media/firstmate/tree/v2).

 ## Install
 In the future there could be binary releases for Firstmate, but for now just use NPM